 How to make 3 bean chili

 This recipe includes homemade chili powder.
 It's so easy to put together with spices you probably already have on hand.
 I like to mix my own so I can control the flavours and the heat level.
 You can adjust anything to your liking.
 Add more or less cayenne, depending on your preferred spice level.
 This spice mix has a mild to medium heat.
 If you are a cumin lover bump that up too.
 Play around with it and make it your own.

 - Cook the onions and celery first, because they take the longest to soften up.
 Always do this on a medium-low heat to avoid burning.

-- The peppers, salt, sugar and cocoa powder are next.
-Stir and saute another couple of minutes
+- Stir in the mushrooms, garlic, spices, peppers, salt, sugar and cocoa powder are next.

-- Add the tomatoes and now it's time to simmer.
+- Add the tomatoes and simmer.
 Everything gets to know each other here so they can become one cohesive, yummy dish!

 - Now you can add the fresh lime juice, cilantro, Worcestershire sauce (another hit of umami flavour).
 Give it a taste and decide if it needs more salt.

 - This chili lasts in the refrigerator for a week and in the freezer for 6 months.